gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 This document describes the usage of the Datagram Transport Layer Security (DTLS) protocol, as defined in {{I-D.ietf-tls-dtls13}}, over the Stream Control Transmission Protocol (SCTP), as defined in
-{{RFC4960}}.
+{{RFC4960}} with Authenticated Chunks for SCTP (SCTP-Auth)
+{{RFC4895}}.

-DTLS over SCTP provides mutual authentication, confidentiality, integrity protection, and replay protection for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
-It also provides a convinient keying mechanism for SCTP-Auth
+This specification provides mutual authentication, confidentiality, integrity protection, and replay protection for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
-{{RFC4895}} that prevents tampering with SCTP chunks after the DTLS handshake has completed.

 DTLS/SCTP use DTLS for mutual authentication, key exchange with perfect forward for SCTP-AUTH, and confidentiality of user messages.
 DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and replay protection of user messages.

-Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
+Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.DTLS/SCTP supports:

+   o  preservation of message boundaries.

+   o  a large number of unidirectional and bidirectional streams.

+   o  ordered and unordered delivery of SCTP user messages.

+   o  the partial reliability extension as defined in {{RFC3758}}.

+   o  the dynamic address reconfiguration extension as defined in
+      {{RFC5061}}.

+   o  Very large user Messages

+The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP user messages as defined in {{RFC4960}}.
+To efficiently implement and support larger user messages it is also recommended that I-Data chunks as defined in {{RFC8260}} as well as an SCTP API that supports partial user message delivery as discussed in {{RFC6458}}.

+### Comparision with TLS for SCTP

-TLS, from which DTLS was derived, is designed to run on top of a byte-stream-oriented transport protocol providing a reliable, in- sequence delivery.TLS over SCTP as described in {{RFC3436}} has some serious limitations:
+TLS, from which DTLS was derived, is designed to run on top of a byte-stream-oriented transport protocol providing a reliable, in- sequence delivery.
+TLS over SCTP as described in {{RFC3436}} has some serious limitations:

    o It does not support the unordered delivery of SCTP user messages.